nothing2obvi/pixelfin/README.md

 # Pixelfin: Jellyfin Artwork Inspector

+I’m a bit obsessive about Jellyfin.

-Pixelfin exists because I’m obsessive about Jellyfin artwork.
-I think what makes a library feel "premium" is having the right posters, backdrops, logos, thumbnails, ClearArt, banners, and other images.
-They make a library feel curated, browsable, and enjoyable to explore.
+One thing I’m especially obsessive about is artwork.
+Posters, backdrops, logos, thumbnails, ClearArt, all of it.
+To me, a big part of what makes a media library feel “premium” is the artwork.
+Consistent, high-quality images can make a collection of files feel curated, browsable, and actually enjoyable to explore.
+Not boasting, but I’ve gotten a lot of great feedback about, and donations for, my Jellyfin server, and I think I owe a lot of that to curating my images well.

+And that last bit is thanks to Pixelfin.

-Pixelfin helps audit and review artwork in Jellyfin libraries.
-It shows what artwork each media item has, what’s missing, and what might need improvement.
-It checks image types like Primary, Backdrop, Logo, Art, Banner, Thumb, Box, Disc, Menu, and Season Posters, and it can flag images below a minimum resolution threshold.
+Pixelfin is an app that helps you audit and review the artwork in your Jellyfin libraries.
+It can generate galleries of your media so you can quickly see what artwork each media item has, what it’s missing, and what might need improvement.
+It checks image types like Primary, Backdrop, Logo, ClearArt, Banner, Thumb, and more, and it can flag images that fall below a minimum resolution threshold that you set.

-The main point is simple: Pixelfin gives me a faster way to visually scan a library and make judgment calls like:
+**The main point is pretty simple: I wanted a faster way to look at my library’s artwork and make judgment calls.**

+Things like:

 - This poster is too low-res.
 - This movie deserves a better poster than what Jellyfin grabbed automatically.